cagrigsby/cagrigsby.github.io/_pages/oscp_notes.md

 author_profile: true
 ---

 ### Disclaimer - This page is meant as a personal reference page; there exist better places on the internet to learn penetration testing concepts and commands.
+Furthermore, this template is rendering markdown in a way that is not consistent with any editor I seem to find.
+As such, some investigation may be required.

 # Preliminary Scanning
 ## nmap